18F/raktabija/README.md

 ## Installing Raktabija

-* Run `aws configure` and enter the credentials for your AWS account
+* Set the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_DEFAULT_REGION`.
+The default AMI is configured assuming your default region is `us-east-1` - you'll need to change it if not.
+* Run `aws configure list` and ensure it is using the credentials from your environment, as set in the previous step.
+Bad things will happen if you have previously entered different credentials using `aws configure`.
 * Type `./go environment_name` at the shell.

 The `go` script uses Terraform to set up a VPC which will be used by Packer to build an AMI with Go, Terraform, Packer, and AWS CLI.
 It then runs Packer to create the AMI.
 Finally, Terraform sets up a VPC containing an autoscale group with a single instance of the AMI we just created.
 This instance has the Power User role in the AWS account, which gets picked up by Terraform.